 Here are my picks for the best e-commerce website builder:

-Shopify is my #1 pick for building an online store as their app partner directory and ease of use allow almost anyone to launch a website quickly.
-They have an excellent blend of online store functionality with website builder features.
+Shopify is my #2 pick for building an online store as their app partner directory and ease of use allow almost anyone to launch a website quickly.
+They have an excellent blend of online store functionality with website features.

 With over 70 themes to choose from and native blog functionality, you can create a website and add products in minutes.

-While the backend features are strong, the website builder features are lacking, with few themes to choose from, somewhat difficult to use drag-and-drop tools, and limited blog features.
+While the backend features are strong, some overall website features are lacking, with few themes to choose from, somewhat difficult to use drag-and-drop tools, and limited blog features.

 If you want to build a content-rich website, I recommend the BigCommerce for WordPress plugin.
 You can install the plugin from your WordPress dashboard and sync products to your WordPress site via the BigCommerce API.